dougpuob/vhdmount/README.md

 # py-vhdmount
 This Python program can mount/unmount VHD or VHDX virtual image as a drive or a folder on Windows.

-The main purpose of this project is helping testing jobs easier, I hate spending lots of time to do test repeatly manually.
+The main purpose of this project is helping testing jobs easier, I wanna save my time on manual testing.

+- This `vhdmount.py` is based on DISKPART which is an utility of Microsoft.
+- Run it as Administrator, because the requirement of DISKPART utility.

+Welcome to use my code to save your time too, you can do anything you like with my source code.
+File bugs to me if you found something wrong, if you are more aggressive PR is appreciate.

 ## Usage
-**Help**
 There is a `vhdfile-10mb.vhd` VHD image in the `vhdfile-10mb.zip` file.
 You need to unzip it first to the project root folder.
 Then try the following examples.

 ```cmd